 Those of you who know me in person, or have been following my blog for a while, will know that I “live” with mental illness.
-I have been struggling with my mental health again for some time now.
-It’s got to the stage where I decided to quit my job of 20 years due to menopause related anxiety and depression.
+Three years ago my mental health started to decline again, and when it didn’t improve, I made the decision to quit my job of 20 years due to menopause related anxiety and depression.

-There has been much in the news lately about menopause and the workplace so I decided to share my story in the hope that it will help other women.
-I also want to bring some attention to this symptom of the menopause as it is not often recognised or talked about.
+Menopause and the workplace had been mentioned in the news a lot at the time, so I decided to share my story in the hope that it would help other women.
+I also wanted to bring some attention to this menopause symptom as it is not always recognised or talked about.

 Read on if you want to know what happened, how I feel now and what my plans are for the future.